Robbie Grossman Player Props: Rangers vs. Marlins

 Robbie Grossman At The Plate

-- Grossman is batting .224 with 13 doubles, a triple, seven home runs and 30 walks.
+- Grossman is batting .226 with 13 doubles, a triple, eight home runs and 31 walks.

-- Grossman has driven home a run in 21 games this season (27.6%), including more than one RBI in 11.8% of his games and producing three or more of his team's runs on four occasions..
+- Grossman has driven in a run in 22 games this year (28.6%), including 10 games with more than one RBI (13.0%).
+He has also driven in three or more of his team's runs in five contests.

-- He has scored in 30 games this year (39.5%), including multiple runs in eight games.
+- He has scored in 31 of 77 games this season, and more than once 8 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.